 30% of hotel bookings are made via the Internet, the largest proportion through the hotel’s own web page.
 It’s a big mistake to poorly implement a reservation system and then…Oh no, it language the client doesn’t understand!
 Even though it seems that everyone understands English these days, by adding other languages to your reservation system, such as French, German or even Russian, your conversion possibilities will multiply.

 Translation errors which often turn a hotel into a hell on earth for foreigners, often resulting from over usage of the automatic translation tool called “Google Translate.”
 It is often considered that, being a fast and automatic translation system, it’s more reliable.
 A huge mistake!
 Automatic translation tools can ruin lives or, more to the point, your hotel.
-In cases like this, the way to ensure your business success is through a professional translator.
+In cases like this, the way to ensure your business success is to have a tourism translation made by a professional translator.
 Believe us, your business will be saved from “Hotel Hell” and your clients will be much happier.